ibm-cloud-docs/openshift/openshift_vpc_network_policy.md

   {: pre}

 To open required ports in your security group:
 1. List your security groups.
-For your **VPC**, note the IDs of all security groups, including the default security group because inbound traffic to the node ports on the worker is denied by default.
+For your **VPC**, note the IDs of the default security group because inbound traffic to the node ports on the worker is denied by default.
   ```
   ibmcloud is security-groups
   ```